jhradilek/dita-custom-xslt/README.md

 **dita-custom-xslt** is a set of XSLT stylesheets that convert a generic DITA topic to a specialized DITA concept, reference, or task. **dita-convert** is a Python 3 package that provides a convenient access to these stylesheets and a command-line utility to perform the conversions.

-In combination with [asciidoctor-dita-topic](https://github.com/jhradilek/asciidoctor-dita-topic), this project can be used to rapidly convert AsciiDoc content to DITA.
+In combination with [asciidoctor-dita-vale](https://github.com/jhradilek/asciidoctor-dita-vale) and [asciidoctor-dita-topic](https://github.com/jhradilek/asciidoctor-dita-topic), this project can be used to rapidly convert AsciiDoc content to DITA:

+1. Identify incompatible markup in the AsciiDoc source file:

+    ```console
+    $ vale source_file.adoc
+    ```
+2. Convert the AsciiDoc file to a generic DITA topic:

+    ```console
+    $ asciidoctor -r dita-topic -b dita-topic source_file.adoc
+    ```
+3. Convert the generic DITA topic to a specialized DITA concept, reference, or task:

+    ```console
+    $ dita-convert -gt task source_file.dita
+    ```

 ## Installation